microsoft/hack-together/setup.md

 * Education, Education Plus, and Education E5
 * Microsoft Teams will also be available to customers who subscribed to E4 prior to its retirement.

+## 2 - (Option 1) Install .NET Core 7.0 SDK

+* Install [.NET Core 7.0 SDK](https://dotnet.microsoft.com/en-us/download) and .NET SDK with the editor tool of your choice.

-## 2 - Install Visual Studio or Visual Studio Code with .NET
+## 3 - (Option 2) Install Visual Studio or Visual Studio Code with .NET

 **Visual Studio**